 Internal Medicine

-Your 2nd and 3rd year really form the foundation of your supervising/senior role.
+Your 2nd and 3rd years really form the foundation of your supervising/senior role.
 You will be the senior resident in the CCU and MICU.
-Here you’ll be managing critically ill patients, getting opportunities to solidify your procedural skills and be honing in your teaching skills.
-You’ll be back on the wards but your time will be spent overseeing a team (of two interns, medical students (during their clerkship) and a Sub-I during certain parts of the year).
-Aside from developing your management skills and running a team, you’ll be doing admissions to your team during the day.
+Here you will be managing critically ill patients, getting opportunities to solidify your procedural skills and honing your teaching skills.
+You will be back on the wards, but your time will be spent overseeing a team (two interns, medical students (during their clerkship) and a Sub-I during certain parts of the year).
+Aside from developing your management skills and running a team, you will do admissions to your team during the day.
 As part of your schedule, you will have senior/admitting nights where you’ll assign admissions to our general medical service, medical oncology and cardiology.

-In addition to your inpatient time, you’ll have 10 weeks total in the 2nd and 3rd year, of med peds ambulatory time.
-Here you’ll take part in different outpatient experiences and be seeing patients in our combined clinic.
-You’ll also have 10 weeks of elective time, which will give you the opportunity to explore specialties/opportunities that will be helpful on your chosen track.
-For example, if you are on a hospitalist type track, you might spend time on an infectious disease consult rotation and attend a stewardship meeting.
-Your additional elective time will include palliative care, medicine consults, and neurology.
+In addition to your inpatient time, you will have ten weeks total in your 2nd and 3rd years of med peds ambulatory time.
+Here you will take part in different outpatient experiences and see patients in our combined clinic.
+You will have ten weeks of elective time, which will give you the opportunity to explore specialties/opportunities that will be helpful on your chosen track.
+For example, if you are on a hospitalist track, you might spend time on an Infectious Disease consult rotation and attend a stewardship meeting.
+Your additional elective time will include Palliative Care, Medicine consults, and Neurology.

 Pediatrics